akashnag/ash/README.md

 ## Design Goals

-The following is a list of design goals for ash; some of which have already been implemented, while some are yet to be:
+The following is a list of design goals for **ash**; some of which have already been implemented, while some are yet to be:

 - Easy to use.
 - Clean interface.
 - No dependencies.
 - Common keybindings.
 - Support for wide variety of splits.
-- Autocompletion.
+- Autocompletion/Suggestions.
 - Syntax highlighting.
 - Color scheme support.
+- Macros and command-palette.
-- Macros.
+- Integrated terminal.
 - Common editor features such as undo/redo, line numbers, Unicode support, soft wrapping, …
 - Auto-backup.
 - Encryption.